nicolesutedja/Lab7/README.md

 > No, we should use unit tests.

 3) What is the difference between navigation and snapshot mode?
-> The key difference between the navigation and snapshot mode is when each mode analyzes the page.
-Navigation mode analyzes the page right after it loads, providing an overall performance metric across categories like Performance, Accessibility, Best Practice, and SEO.
-However, it can analyze user interactions and content changes after the page loads.
-Snapshot mode analyzes the page in its current state.
-This makes it best for finding accessibility issues, but it cannot analyze the JS performance or changes to the DOM tree.
-Navigation mode is a better mode for measuring load performance, while snapshot mode is better for accessibility auditing at a specific moment.
+> The key difference between Navigation mode and Snapshot mode is when each mode analyzes the page and what each is best suited for.
+Navigation mode analyzes the page immediately after it loads and provides performance metrics across categories.
+However, it cannot analyze user interactions and content changes after the initial load.
+Snapshot mode analyzes the page in its current state, making it useful for identifying accessibility issues at a specific moment.
+However, it cannot analyze the JS performance or changes to the DOM tree.
+In other words, Navigation mode is best for evaluating page load performance, while Snapshot  mode is best for evaluating the page at a specific moment in time.